Laragear/Alerts/README.md

 #### Sending Alerts to Laravel Inertia

 If you're using Laravel Inertia, you may want to use the `alerts.inertia` middleware instead of the `alerts.json`.
-The middleware will add the alerts **only** to Inertia requests/responses automatically.
+The middleware will add the alerts **only** to Inertia requests/responses, bypassing redirects.

 ```php
 use Illuminate\Support\Facades\Route;